pazuzu111/xpress-shotgun/README.md

 # xpress-shotgun
-xpress-shotgun is an npm module that shotguns an express MVC to your specified directory
+xpress-shotgun is a npm module that shotguns an express MVC to your specified directory

   * a directory will be made along with the model, with methods and sql commands already embedded the controller & the views